By Miriam Habtesellasie published

-Don’t despair.
-The answer could lie, quite literally, in your hands right now.
-Yes, we know the befuddling array of figures, tables and pie charts on the App Store might make them seem like just another thing you don't have time to faff around with, but hear us out, because the right diet app might just make achieving your goals feel a hundred times easier.
+Calorie counter and food tracker apps fit into this mould, and put the answer to your diet and fitness goals, quite literally, in your hands.
+Yes, we know the befuddling array of figures, tables and pie charts on the App Store might make them seem like just another thing you don't have time to faff around with, but hear us out, because the right calorie or food tracker app might just put your diet dreams within reach.

-Read on for our pick of the best food diary and calorie counter apps around...
+Read on for our pick of the best food diary apps and calorie counter apps around...

 Best Food Diary App: See How You Eat

 You've seen it on TV: the dieter who can't understand why they can't seem to shed those extra lbs is confronted by a table heaving with the foods they actually eat in a day.
 It's all too easy to underestimate our daily calorie intake, to mentally discount those chips you swiped from your partner's plate or to forget that, yes, your customary morning latte/after dinner glass of red does count.
 And that's where food diary apps come in.